WissamQidso/Project-1/README.md

 # Project-One
-sample for html - css
+Sample for HTML & css